Warning for world’s groundwater reserves

 However, questions still remain about how groundwater will be specifically impacted by future climate change, and where and when any changes will take place.

-Lead author of the research, Dr Mark Cuthbert, from Cardiff University’s School of Earth and Ocean Sciences and Water Research Institute, said: “Our research shows that groundwater systems take a lot longer to respond to climate change than surface water, with only half of the world’s groundwater flows responding fully within ‘human’ timescales of 100 years.
+Lead author of the research, Dr Mark Cuthbert, from Cardiff University’s School of Earth and Environmental Sciences and Water Research Institute, said: “Our research shows that groundwater systems take a lot longer to respond to climate change than surface water, with only half of the world’s groundwater flows responding fully within ‘human’ timescales of 100 years.

 “This means that in many parts of the world, changes in groundwater flows due to climate change could have a very long legacy.
 This could be described as an environmental time bomb because any climate change impacts on recharge occurring now, will only fully impact the baseflow to rivers and wetlands a long time later.